polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-a-ui-for-the-tcr-runtime.md

   });
 }
 ```

-The `signAndSend` function also takes a callback as the second parameter.
-Inside this callback, we are expecting the events from the extrinsic call, among other things.
+The `sign` function takes the keypair and the account nonce and signs the extrinsic.
+The `send` function finally makes the extrinsic call and also listens to the result and events using a callback.
 These events are the same that we declared in part 1 of the guide.
 Remember from part 1 that the `propose` function of the runtime emitted the `Proposed` event with the hash, owner and deposit of the listing.
 We are expecting and handling this event when we call the `propose` function from the javascript code.
 If the event section is `tcr` and its method is `Proposed`, it means that the `propose` function in the runtime executed successfully and the listing got created in the TCR in the proposed state.

 Ideally, in a real production app, we should subscribe to the events in a separate listener and should update the client side state in that.
-We should exit the `signAndSend` function with something like a _submitted_ state.
+We should exit the `send` function with something like a _submitted_ state.
 Then, when the extrinsic gets finalized and when we handle the event, we should update the status as _proposed_.

 Notice that when we handle the `Proposed` event, we create a listing object and call the `insertListing` function in `dataService`.
 This is what we call priming off-chain storage based on events.
 We will cover more on this in the part 4 of the guide.